antonmry/vim/README.md

     vim -u ~/.vimrc.antonmry

-And btw, nothing prevents you from creation of a handy alias in your `.zshrc`:
+And btw, nothing prevents you from creation of a handy alias in your `.bash_aliases`:

-    alias vimgo='vim -u ~/.vimrc.antonmry'
+    alias vim='vimx -u ~/.vimrc.antonmry'

 ### 3. Thanks